ryantonini/gamefaqs-py/README.rst

     git clone https://github.com/ryantonini/gamefaqs-py
     sudo python setup.py install

-The application now supports database access.
-The new access system runs queries with speed and efficiency.
+Since version 0.2.5, the application has supported database access.
+The database access system runs queries significantly faster than the http alternative.
 To use the database system, run the following script upon installation:

 ::